Concordia Orchestra Commissions & The New Dimension Fund

 - Jeff Held orchestrated K. Lee Scott's "Have You Not Known?", which was originally scored for organ, brass quartet, choir, and congregation.

-- Christian Guebert '10 composed an original setting of the hymn "Whatever Gifts We Have Received" for the Concordia Wind Orchestra and congregation.
+- Christian Guebert '10 composed an original setting of the hymn "Whatever Gifts We Have Received" (DAMASCUS ROAD) for the Concordia Wind Orchestra and congregation.
 The hymn text was written by Stephen Starke in honor of Concordia's graduating Class of 2010, of which Christian was a member.
 Christian is now working on a master's degree in composition at Cal State Fullerton.

 - Michael Burkhardt composed an original setting of the hymn "Lord You Call Us As Your People."
 The hymn text was written by Concordia professor, Rev. Dr. Steven P. Mueller '86, on the occasion of the inauguration of President Kurt J. Krueger.
 Burkhardt, who is internationally known as a church music composer, organist, and clinician, was commissioned to compose this setting for the Concordia Wind Orchestra, choir, and congregation.